thehackersdeck/wasm-playground/README.md

 # wasm-playground
-A playground for compiling and running WebAssembly applicati
+A playground for compiling and running WebAssembly application